Sexual Harassment Policy (includes Sexual Violence/Assault)

 Any member of the University Community has the right and option to choose whether or not to report alleged sexual harassment (including sexual violence/assault) that has been committed against them.
 However, the University strongly encourages victims of sexual harassment to file a complaint with the University in the manner set forth below.
 To ensure that the University can promptly investigate and redress discrimination, the University requests that complaints are made in a timely manner of the alleged sexual harassment.

-NOTE: If they observe, or learn of, sexual harassment directed against another member of the University Community, University administrators, faculty members, staff members, and volunteers have a duty to report such conduct within 7 days in the manner set forth below.
+NOTE: If they observe, or learn of, sexual harassment directed against another member of the University Community, University administrators, faculty members, staff members, and volunteers (except Confidential Reporters discussed below) have a duty to report such conduct within 7 days in the manner set forth below.

 Any person who wishes to make a complaint of sexual harassment that also constitutes a crime—such as a complaint of sexual violence/assault, domestic assault, dating violence, or stalking—is encouraged to file a complaint with local law enforcement, in addition to a complaint with the University.
 The Town and Country Police Department may be contacted at (314) 737-4600.
 Such persons may contact the University Public Safety Department at (314) 529-9500, which will assist the person in notifying the appropriate law enforcement authorities.
 In case of emergency, a person should always dial 911.
 A victim may decline to notify such authorities.